courtsVII/go-webhdfs/README.md

 path | HDFS path to file to remove

 ## ls
-ls files at specific location recursively
+ls files at specific location
 #### params
-path | HDFS path to location to ls
+path | HDFS path to location to ls recursive | boolean value which specifies whether or not to do a recursive ls

 ## createfile
 create empty file at a specified destination